 THE KOORI FLOOR ARTWORK

-We are excited to announce the completed restoration of our Koori Floor - a major First Nations public artwork on our Turbine Hall floor by Brisbane based Waanyi artist Judy Watson.
-Created in 1994 Judy Watson worked on the piece with artists who have since gone on to great international acclaim including Gordon Hookey, Cheryl Robinson, Vivian Scott and Brook Andrew.
+Originally created in 1994 and invited by the then Director of the centre John Kirkman, Judy Watson worked on the piece with artists who have since gone on to great international acclaim including Gordon Hookey, Cheryl Robinson, Vivian Scott and Brook Andrew.
 It is an artwork that is now viewed as internationally significant and is a fundamental part of the heritage of Casula Powerhouse Liverpool.
 Our building and programs were built on Aboriginal land.
 Always was, always will be.

 The Koori Floor public art project was conceived by Liverpool City Council Cultural Planner Susan Conroy in 1992.
 It was Susan's intention that the Casula Powerhouse Arts Centre be redeveloped around a series of public artworks built within the fabric of the building.
 Critically the Koori Floor was created by contemporary Aboriginal artists engaging with the aspirations, values and stories of Aboriginal people from Liverpool and across the region.